 - To finish the walk at Hackbridge station (600m away) continue along the B277 (now Hackbridge Road) and turn right at the mini-roundabout where it meets the A237; the station is ahead on the left.

 - The river soon splits into two branches.
-Ignore a footbridge and continue alongside the river, with a building site behind the high fence on your right.
+Ignore a footbridge and continue alongside the river, with a new housing development behind the high fence on your right.

 - Go straight across Culvers Avenue to continue with the river on your left.
 Later the tarmac path comes out onto a patch of grassland; fork left at path junctions and eventually follow the path across the river on a footbridge.